UPS – shares trading in a descending channel: potential entry levels

 United Parcel Service, Inc. Q1 2025 results

-On 23 April 2025, UPS published its results for Q1 of the 2025 financial year, which ended on 31 March 2025.
+On 23 April 2025, UPS published its Q1 2025 financial results for the quarter ended 31 March 2025.
 Below is its key financial data compared to the corresponding period of last year:

 • Revenue: 21.55 billion USD (–1%)